letsgoforit-uk/my-web-dev-notes/Javascript/javascript.md

 const details = { student: "Fred", results: [3, 2, 4, 1, 5] };
 ```

-We can assign the components of the object to separate variables:
+And then assign the components of the object to separate variables:

 ```
 const { student, results } = details;